Everything You Need to Know About New Year’s Eve 2022 in St Ives.

 One of the fantastic things about living in Cornwall is the mild winter weather.
 Okay, there is nowhere in Britain that can boast mercury-busting temperatures over the winter period, but still, Cornwall enjoys a typically milder climate meaning New Year’s Eve in St Ives is usually mild enough to enjoy at least some of the evening festivities outdoors.

 Even if Mother Nature doesn’t play ball, she doesn’t stop the party.
 Not when it’s New Year’s Eve!
 Locals take to the streets regardless of the conditions and soak up as much as the atmosphere as possible.
 Either choose a costume accordingly, bring an umbrella, or seek refuge in a pub!

-Tips For New Year’s Eve in St Ives
+Tips For New Year’s Eve in St Ives in 2022

 Turning up unprepared is often a bad idea due to the crowds and the number of people on the streets.
 With that in mind, here are some tips on how to get organised…